 \subsection{Concerning available development effort}

 The SNEWS status update prompted a period of internal assessment for SCiMMA to evaluate the feasibility and utility of collaborating with SNEWS.
 The potential benefits of a collaboration were promising, as SNEWS would serve as SCiMMA's first development partner and provide a practical use-case for its cyberinfrastructure.
-SCiMMA proposed a short period of focused development with SNEWS after the SNEWS status update near the end of Phase 0.
-However, this collaboration presented a risk to SCiMMA's core goals given its limited number of developers.
-To mitigate this risk and ensure that development would not be derailed, the SCiMMA team formally integrated the collaboration into its own Agile sprint structure.
+This could accelerate the development and demonstrate wider community impact for SCiMMA~\cite{Chang:2019edd}.
+SCiMMA therefore proposed a short period of focused development with SNEWS after the SNEWS status update near the end of Phase 0.
+However, this collaboration presented a risk to SCiMMA's core goals due to its limited funding: SCiMMA's cyberinfrastructure grant had to support \verb+HOPSKOTCH+ cloud costs in addition to the developers.
+To mitigate this risk and ensure that development would not be derailed, the SCiMMA team formally integrated the collaboration with SNEWS into its own Agile sprint structure.
 The team created an Epic and User Stories specifically for SNEWS development support, and assigned this project to two developers.
 These SCiMMA developers remained active in core SCiMMA tasks and assessed the SNEWS codebase, but did not commit any time towards SNEWS software development during the remainder of Phase 0.
-After SNEWS' presentation to SCiMMA and the SCiMMA developers' internal sprint presentation, it became clear that collaborating with SNEWS would support SNEWS' development goals while providing an informative use-case for SCiMMA's own development.
+After SNEWS's presentation to SCiMMA and the SCiMMA developers' internal sprint presentation, it became clear that a collaboration would support SNEWS's development goals while providing an informative use-case for SCiMMA's own development.
 While there were still concerns about allocating effort away from core development, SCiMMA proposed a short period of focused collaboration with SNEWS (Phase 1 in Figure~\ref{fig:timeline}) given the many synergies between the projects.
 Both groups then decided to actively work together to further the development of the SNEWS~2.0 prototype.